g1mv/density/README.md

 Inside each block, compressed data has a structure determined by the compression algorithm used.

 It is possible to add an integrity checksum to the compressed output by using the *DENSITY_BLOCK_TYPE_WITH_HASHSUM_INTEGRITY_CHECK* block type.
-The 128-bit checksum is calculated using the excellent [SpookyHash algorithm](https://github.com/centaurean/spookyhash), which is extremely fast and offers a near-zero performance penalty.
+The 128-bit checksum is calculated using the excellent [SpookyHash algorithm](https://github.com/centaurean/spookyhash), which is extremely fast and offers a very small performance penalty.
 An additional integrity check will then be automatically performed during decompression.

 APIs